 They’re actually based off my basic granola bar recipe, but I added a special layer of goodness.

 In between a top and bottom layer of chocolate chip granola is a middle layer of warm peanut butter and chocolate chips.

-It takes a basic granola bar to a new level and adds extra nutrition as well from the peanut butter, coconut oil and maple syrup.
+It takes a basic granola bar to a new level and is much healthier than using eggs, white flour and refined sugar.